-About a year ago, I adapted my Nutella Brownies slightly to make these Salted Caramel Adzuki Bean Brownies.
-I recently re-made the brownies, and realised that there were a few steps and ingredients in the old recipe that weren’t completely necessary, so I’ve decided to republish a new and improved version!
+About a year ago, inspired by my Gluten-Free Vegan Deep-Dish Cookie made with chickpeas, I made these Salted Caramel Adzuki Bean Brownies for the first time.
+I recently re-made them, and realised that there were a few steps and ingredients in the old recipe that weren’t completely necessary, so I’ve decided to republish a new and improved version!

 I decided to make brownies with adzuki beans because black bean brownies seem to be all the rage lately, but I thought adzuki beans might be better suited, as they’re used in a lot of traditional Japanese desserts.
 They’re also very similar in size and texture to black beans.
 You can buy adzuki beans either dry or in tins from most supermarkets, but if you can’t get hold of them, black beans would still work well for this recipe.